 Incidentally, a quick word about fake/copy watches.
 For a number of reasons it is more difficult and much less lucrative to recreate a vintage watch as opposed to a new, or nearly new one.
 Therefore, there are far fewer fake/copy vintage watches around when compared to their more contemporary counterparts.
 If a fake/copy vintage watch is produced, it is much more likely to be of a very particular, high-end watch.

-Please check our 16+ pages of 100% positive eBay feedback here.
+Please check our 16+ pages of 100% positive eBay customer feedback from our sister website Vintage Gold Watches London here.